Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.x.md

 ## 0.8.74
 - Fixed a desync issue with Secret Hatches, making them look open when they are not, and triggering all sorts of collision problems from it.

+## 0.8.78
+- Fixed no cost cheat command displaying the wrong notification
+### Warp
+- Warps will now always have the Spawn Area activated, with refinements on how it works.
+Grid size is now expressed in Foundations.
+This is to avoid spawns inside collisions or on top of other players, which can lead to server crash.
+This is based on the same system that was deployed on RPR Waypoint systems.

+### Economy
+- Fixed decay timers resetting when being traded with a player Trader.
+- Fixed an issue allowing to bypass the maximum amount a player trader could buy of a particular item.